The story of Gavin Hoyte and his solitary Premier League game for Arsenal

 “I think it was Dagenham and Barnet who wanted me so I spoke to my agent, he told me about John Still and how he works, so I thought it was for me.
 And the goalkeeper coach at Arsenal, Tony Roberts, he was at Dagenham before that and told me I’d enjoy it, so that helped make my decision.”

-Hoyte, who now plays in the National League with Eastleigh, enjoyed a largely successful career in the lower leagues with Dagenham, Gillingham and Barnet, and also has three three caps for Trinidad and Tobago to his name.
+Hoyte, who now plays in the National League South with Maidstone United, enjoyed a largely successful career in the lower leagues with Dagenham, Gillingham and Barnet, and also has three caps for Trinidad and Tobago to his name.

 And just as his Premier League debut came against star-studded opposition, his international bow came against Lionel Messi’s Argentina as part of their preparations for the 2014 World Cup.